If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 Please refer to the following RCW: RCW 59.18.257: Screening of prospective tenants—Notice to prospective tenant—Costs—Adverse action notice—Violation.

-Rental Criteria is a set list of requirements that showcases what a landlord is looking for in an ideal tenant.
+Tenant/Rental Criteria is a set list of requirements that showcases what a landlord is looking for in an ideal tenant.
 For an applicant to be considered for tenancy, they must meet these requirements.

 Common Rental Criteria can include, but is not limited to: